 Can seed rain explain this?

 My favorite hypothesis to explain this is that early seed rain of alder differed between the two areas.
 Ice margins in Glacier Bay have been retreating to the north for almost three centuries, and invading newly exposed terrain requires that plants can migrate as fast as the ice retreats.
-This was apparently the case in most of Muir Inlet where my reconstructions of invasion histories at four study sites confirm that alder was an important early invader.
+Alder was apparently doing a good job of chasing the ice along most of Muir Inlet where my reconstructions of invasion histories at four study sites confirm that alder was an important early invader.

 by Chris Fastie • • 2 Comments

 In the late 1980s, I established vegetation study plots at 10 sites along the eastern side of Glacier Bay in southeastern Alaska.
 These sites were more or less evenly spaced between the retreating Muir Glacier and the terminal moraine which the Glacier Bay ice had built at the end of the Little Ice Age.
 The youngest site had been exposed by retreating ice in 1968 and the oldest site had been exposed around 1770 soon after the ice melted back from the 1740 moraine.
 So on average the age difference between “consecutive” sites was about 20 years (202 years ÷ 10).